geoah/arduino-server/README.md

 For client launch
-java -jar client.jar localhost 8080 auth_abc
+java -jar client.jar localhost 8080

 You can run as many clients as you want.

-Last param 'auth_abc' is AUTH token.
+First command for client should be "register pupkin@mail.ua pupkin_pass".
+Next command is "login pupkin@mail.ua pupkin_pass".

+Where pupkin@mail.ua your email and pupkin_pass your pass.
+Now you are ready to send messages.

-Clients with same AUTH token will be grouped within one room/group.
+Clients with same username token will be grouped within one room/group.
 And can send messages to each other.

-Every AUTH token should start from 'auth_'.